Geometric criteria for overtwistedness: (+1)--surgery on loose Legendrians

-\begin{remark} Given a Legendrian sphere $\Lambda \sse (Y, \xi)$, the contactomorphism type of $(Y', \xi')$ depends on a parametrization $f: S^{n-1} \to \Lambda$.
+\begin{remark} Given a Legendrian sphere $\Lambda \sse (Y, \xi)$, the contactomorphism type of the contact surgery $(Y', \xi')$ depends on the chosen parametrization $f: S^{n-1} \longrightarrow \Lambda$ of the Legendrian submanifold.
 In fact \cite[Theorem A]{DRE} shows that the class $[\tau] \in \pi_0\op{Symp}(T^*S^{n-1})$ genuinely depends on this parametrization.
-However, in our context we can completely ignore this distinction since any two parametrizations of \emph{loose} Legendrian spheres are ambiently contact isotopic \cite[Theorem 1.2]{loose}. \end{remark}
+However, in our context we are able to dismiss this technical distinction since any two parametrizations of \emph{loose} Legendrian spheres are ambiently contact isotopic \cite[Theorem 1.2]{loose}. $\Box$ \end{remark}